keeperofhoney/keeperofhoney/README.md

 I'm keeperofhoney,
-Currently working with BEASTBOT2855 in the 2023 FRC Season
+currently working with BEASTBOT2855 in the 2023 FRC Season

+I'm not much of a coder so we will see how this goes.